Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 \end{proposition}

-\begin{remark} Note that for $\ell = 2$, the above is saying that there is a unique non-trivial extension of $\mu_2$ by $\underline{\ZZ/2\ZZ}$ if $p \equiv \pm 1 \mod{8}$ and no non-trivial extensions otherwise.
-Our above examples give explicit realisations of these non-trivial extensions.
+\begin{remark} Note that for $\ell = 2$, the above is saying that there are no non-split extensions if $p \equiv \pm 5 \mod{8}$ and there is a unique non-trivial extension of $\mu_2$ by $\underline{\ZZ/2\ZZ}$ if $p \equiv \pm 1 \mod{8}$ and no non-trivial extensions otherwise.
+As part of the examples in Section \ref{sec:FS_examples}, we shall provide a proof of the case when $p \equiv \pm 5 \mod{8}$, see Lemma \ref{lem:running_example_extensions_mu_2_by_Z_mod_2_Z_over_1/3}.
+In the case $p \equiv \pm 1 \mod{8}$ our above examples give explicit realisations of these non-trivial extensions.